underwatergrasshopper/PyTrivialOpenGL/README.md

     - `l` - which means last used options names
     - `d` - which means default options names

-*Note: Local version of package is used, not installed.*
+*Note: Local version of PyTrivialOpenGl package will be used, not installed.*

 ## HowTo: Run Examples
+- [HowTo: Install required packages for tests and examples](#howto-install-required-packages-for-tests-and-examples), if not done before.
 - Go to `tests_and_examples` folder.
-- Run `python run_examples.py`.
+- Run `py run_examples.py`.
 - Type one of following and press `enter`:
     - name of example
     - `l` - which means last used name of example